Useless Ukraine-Russia war benefitting only arms producers: PM Sheikh Hasina

 Terming the Ukraine-Russia war as meaningless Prime Minister Sheikh Hasina on Thursday said only arms producers are profitting from the conflict.

 “…this war is meaningless.
 Because we are witnessing that only the arms producers are making profits.
-The lives of the general people are endangered,” she said, reports UNB.
+The lives of the general people are endangered,” she said.

 The prime minister said this while inaugurating Bangabandhu Sheikh Mujib Centennial Technical Training Center in Tungipara and 23 other technical training centres in various upazilas across the country.